 - marked moodiness

-- overreactions to frustrations out of all proportion to the provocation
+- over-reactions to frustrations out of all proportion to the provocation

 - marked self-isolation and social withdrawal